alexander-shvets/behavioral-ecsy-system/README.md

 # behavioral-ecsy-system

 This is abstract ECSY System, that splits the `execute` method into behaviours.
-Behaviour is the function related to Query.
-This is functions, that takes data from one components and transfer it to other componens.
+Behaviour is the pure function related to Query.
+This is function, that takes data from one components and transfer it to other componens.

 ### Example